• istoica a year ago

 Off the top of my head, I can fumble around and make a crappy amplifier from parts in my closet, or write a crappy FAT-like file system.
 I’d probably struggle a bit with a nice new bike.
 I think gear shifters and stuff are a lot fancier than an old 10 speed.

-• diggan 3 hours ago
+• diggan a year ago

 Maybe he's talking about a crystal radio?
 Those are relatively trivial to put together.

-• koito17 8 hours ago
+• koito17 a year ago

 Looks cool, but how is the Kubernetes support?
 One of the major reasons we use Docker Desktop at work is to host a local Kubernetes cluster with services deployed there.
 We also support Rancher Desktop since it uses k3s, and k3s is arguably a nicer Kubernetes distribution than the one set up by Docker Desktop.